magento/devdocs/guides/v2.2/coding-standards/technical-guidelines.md

 6.4.4.5.
 During update operations, Web APIs with `PATCH` HTTP method and all action controllers that accept entities SHOULD pre-load them first, merge request data on top of that and provide full data to service.

 6.4.4.6.
-If service method needs to return a modified version of the argument, the original argument object MUST NOT be modified and its copy SHOULD be modified and returned instead.
+If service method needs to modify the argument, the original argument object MUST NOT be modified and its copy SHOULD be modified instead.

 6.4.4.7.
 Services SHOULD NOT apply ACL rules to methods or returned data.

 6.4.4.8.
 If multiple data scopes available, within one service call entity SHOULD be persisted only for one specific data scope.

-6.4.5.
-Exception Handling
+6.4.4.9.
+Service contracts SHOULD NOT apply presentation layer formatting to the returned data.

-6.4.5.1.
-Service methods MUST only throw exceptions defined as part of service contract layer.
-Exceptions thrown from lower layers SHOULD NOT be exposed outside and MUST be wrapped with appropriate service contract layer exception.
+6.4.4.10.
+Service data interfaces MUST NOT contain any business logic.
+They SHOULD represent a container of data transferable over the wire.
+All the business logic SHOULD be moved to services.

 ## 7. Configuration